Leila-Nyambura/king-county-house-price-prediction-LRM/README.md

 According to our predictive model, renovation of a home improves its value by approximately 9500,if the other features of a house are held constant.
 This shows that renovated houses have better sale prices on average.

-Objective 1:
-Explore the Relationship Between Property Size and Housing Prices Conclusion:

-Findings:  The analysis reveals a strong positive correlation (r = 0.701917) between sqft_living (measured by footage of a house) and housing prices (price).
-Larger houses in terms of sqft_living tend to command higher prices.

-Implications: This correlation suggests that property size significantly influences housing prices, guiding decisions for real estate investors and homebuyers regarding property valuation and market positioning.

-Findings:  The analysis reveals a strong positive correlation (r = 0.695) between property size (measured by average number of rooms, RM) and housing prices (MEDV).
-Larger properties tend to command higher prices in the Boston housing market.

-Implications: This correlation suggests that property size significantly influences housing prices, guiding decisions for real estate investors and homebuyers regarding property valuation and market position

-Objective 2:
-Develop a Linear Regression Model to Predict Housing Prices Conclusion:

-Findings: The linear regression model, incorporating features bedrooms,bathrooms,sqft_living,grade,condition,sqft_lot,floors,waterfront,yr_built achieves an R-squared (R2) score of 0.51 on the test set.
-This indicates that 51% of the variance in housing prices (price) can be explained by these predictors.

-Implications: Stakeholders can utilize this model for predicting housing prices based on property characteristics.
-It supports informed decision-making in real estate investments, pricing strategies, and urban development planning.

 ## Conclusion:

 The objectives of this project were successfully met: